Code-for-Miami/OpenDataDay2019/README.md

 **What's Required**
 Please bring a laptop or a device with WIFI capability for you to work with.

+## Schedule

+**09:00AM** — Registration & Breakfast

+**09:30AM** — Welcome, Civic Tech & Open Data in Action Danielle, Code for Miami

+**9:45AM** - Crime & Data
+Leigh-Ann Buchanan, Venture Cafe, Justice Hack, PermiTech Challenge

+**10:00AM** - City of Miami New Data Portal Announcement Mike Sarasti, Chief Technology Officer, City of Miami

+**10:15AM-12:30PM** — Morning Work Session
+Form a group or work on your own to create a visualization comparing data, prototype a solution through wireframes, or for the nontechnical or research-oriented, **Data Census**: help us map out which data is available.

+**12:30-1:30PM** — Lunch

+**01:00-2:00PM** — Visualizing Data with Power BI, a presentation by Microsoft

+**01:30-4:30PM** — Afternoon work session

+**04:30PM** — Group and Individual Presentations

 ## :book: Guide & Project Info